Child in Need Plans and Reviews

 SCOPE OF THIS CHAPTER

 This chapter does not apply to children who are the subject of a child protection plan.
 Where the child is subject to a Child Protection Plan, this will be drawn up in outline at the initial child protection conference and in detail at the core group meeting(s).
 It will be reviewed by a child protection review conference.
-Please see Rotherham Safeguarding Children Board Procedures, Implementation of a Child Protection Plan - Lead Social Worker and the Core Group Responsibilities.
+Please see Rotherham Safeguarding Children Partnership Procedures, Implementation of a Child Protection Plan - Lead Social Worker and the Core Group Responsibilities.

 For children who are in receipt of Short Breaks, see also the Short Breaks Procedure.